esxr/the-software-process/Paper.md

 	- The system shall not disclose any personal information about customers apart from their **name**, **identification number** and **accelerometer sensor data** to the operators of the system.

-ASSUMPTION: The question wanted to imply "fall detection application" instead of "personal academic record application"
+**ASSUMPTION**: The question wanted to imply "fall detection application" instead of "personal academic record application"

 ___